null

-Brazilian photographer Sebastião Salgado was honoured with the Peace Prize of the German Book Trade in 2019.
-At the time, he was honoured for his photographs calling for social justice and peace, but also for his commitment to nature conservation and climate protection.
-KfW is committed to preserving biodiversity on behalf of the German Federal Government and supports the reforestation of the endangered Atlantic rainforest in the Brazilian state of Minas Gerais.
+The well-known Brazilian photographer Sebastião Salgado died on 23 May 2025 at the age of 81 in his adopted home of Paris.
+Salgado was honoured with the Peace Prize of the German Book Trade in 2019 for his photographs and his commitment to nature and climate protection.
+Together with KfW, Salgado campaigned for the preservation of biodiversity and the reforestation of the endangered Atlantic rainforest in the Brazilian state of Minas Gerais, among other things.

 For many years, Brazilian photographer Sebastião Salgado has been portraying people marked by hunger, flight and misery.
 His black-and-white photographs became world-famous because they mercilessly document human suffering and thus express without words the need to put an end to social injustice and war.